Last Updated on: January 21, 2023

 If you want to stay near these popular attractions, we highly recommend Elia Ermou Athens Hotel which boasts a magnificent view of the Acropolis, Arethusa Hotel provides real value-for-money services and facilities, as well as The Pinnacle Athens for a luxurious stay in absolute privacy.

-With so many attractions spread throughout the city, you might actually forget about the fact that there are actually quite a few beautiful beaches in Athens.
+With so many attractions spread throughout the city, you might forget that there are quite a few beautiful beaches in Athens.

 The best place to get an idea of what Athens has to offer in terms of sandy coasts and sunny weather is the so-called Athenian Riviera, the coastline that spans from the upscale neighborhood of Glyfada all the way down to Vouliagmeni.